 - It is still unclear whether a lease can jump in or out of the RLA on the renewal of a lease.
 The Court of Appeal stayed silent on this point, but Justice Croft’s decision in 2019 does suggest that this will depend on the renewal provisions of the lease.

-If you have any queries regarding your lease, please contact our Property Team for further information or to have a free 15 minute consultation with one of our lawyers to see how we can assist you.
+If you have any queries regarding your lease, please contact our Property Team for further information on +61 3 9822 8588 to find out how we can assist you.